Post

 TXTFree-form textHolds arbitrary text records.
 I don’t fully understand yet why these matter — flagged for a revisit below.

-The A/AAAA/CNAME/MX group clicked fairly quickly once I saw them side by side: A and AAAA are “where the site is,” CNAME is “actually, go look at this other name instead,” and MX is “where the email goes.”
+The A/AAAA/CNAME/MX group clicked once I saw them side by side: A and AAAA are “where the site is,” CNAME is “actually, go look at this other name instead,” and MX is “where the email goes.”
 TXT is the odd one out that I haven’t got a handle on.

 Lessons Learned

-• New to me: The whole layered structure of a domain — subdomain, second-level, TLD — and that TLDs are categorised either by purpose (gTLD) or by country (ccTLD).
+• New to me: The layered structure of a domain — subdomain, second-level, TLD — and that TLDs are categorised either by purpose (gTLD) or by country (ccTLD).

 • What surprised me: .com was originally meant for commercial sites specifically.
 That meaning has completely eroded — now everyone wants a .com, even for a personal blog.
 The label outlived its original intent.